Logo

 Conclusion

-There are several traits to seek when hiring exemplary employees and emotional intelligence goes a long way in predicting a person’s success at work.
+There are several traits to seek when hiring exemplary employees, and testing for emotional intelligence help predict a person’s success at work.

-Understanding the various branches of emotional intelligence, vital EQ indicators and adopting holistic tools when hiring for emotional intelligence is integral to building sustainable and prosperous workforces.
+Understanding the various branches of emotional intelligence and vital EQ indicators and adopting holistic tools when hiring for emotional intelligence is integral to building sustainable and prosperous workforces.

 FAQs